akmn35/new.dist/README.md

 #> [1] 0.596272
 ```

-`qomd` quantile function for the muth distribution with alpha
+`qomd` Quantile function for the Muth Distribution with alpha parameter.
-parameters.

 ``` r
 library(new.dist)